2020 Research Opportunities

 Gender Violence Database

 The Gender Violence Database is an accessible searchable tool designed for researchers, practitioners, and the general public interested in the multidisciplinary field of Violence Against Women.
+Applicants with NGO experience, specialized training (SARAH, Uncle Joe’s, etc.), or coursework related to these topics are preferred.
+No prior computer skills are necessary (though they are welcome).
 Visit the Gender Violence Database project page for more information.